blockchainofthings/CatenisAPIClientJS/README.md

  `fromDeviceIds` and `fromDeviceProdUniqueIds` and parameters `toDeviceIds` and `toDeviceProdUniqueIds` are replaced with fields `fromDevices` and `toDevices`, respectively.
 Those fields take an array of device ID objects, which is the same type of object taken by the first parameter (`targetDevice`) of the *sendMessage* method.
-Also, the date fields, `startDate` and `endDate`, accept not only strings containing ISO8601 formatted dates/times but also *Date* objects.
+Also, the date fields, `startDate` and `endDate`, accept not only strings containing ISO 8601 formatted dates/times but also *Date* objects.

 ### Issuing an amount of a new asset